 top of page

-Supporting low-fee private schools to create an environment that enables ALL children learn and thrive.
+Empowering low-cost private schools to create an environment that enables ALL children learn and thrive

-Private schools take on an increasingly important role in expanding access to education, particularly in low-income communities.
+Low-cost private schools are playing an indispensable role in expanding access to education, particularly in low-income communities.

-The average lifespan of low-fee private schools in Ghana is 14 years.
+The average lifespan of low-cost private schools in Ghana is estimated to be 14 years.

-Private schools employ over 400,000 employees across Ghana and educate over 8 million students.
+Private schools educate over 8 million students and employ over 400,000 individuals across Ghana.
 Low-fee private schools make up 40% of this number.
 These schools not only serve children from Ghana’s lowest-income households but also provide decent employment to local communities.

 bottom of page